 Laboratory of Movement is dedicated to bringing arts education and experiences to community members, including youth, business professionals, Hospice patients, persons in recovery, veterans, and teachers.
-Programming includes classes for in-school, after-school, at community centers, medical buildings, and corporate offices.
-In 2018 – 2019, our programs reached 6,000 youth and over 800 adults at 32 schools and organizations.
-Even during the pandemic Pones continued to serve the community in-person and virtually from 2019-2020; Pones reached over 900 individuals and had almost 3,000 contact hours with students of all ages.
+Our programs have a strong history of reaching 6,000 youth and over 800 adults at 32+ schools and organizations.
+Even during the pandemic Pones continued to serve the community in-person and virtually from 2019-2020; Pones reached over 900 individuals and had almost 3,000 virtual and in-person contact hours with students of all ages.
+Pones recently has celebrated nearly 3,000 hours of programming and over 2,000 class participants per year.